Updated on May 1, 2023

 If your conviction involves a DWI, you can face a license suspension that makes running your life as you know it exceptionally challenging.

-A conviction can make it difficult to obtain a college degree by making it harder to gain acceptance into the college of your choice, limiting your ability to obtain a federal student loan, and by decreasing your chances of obtaining on-campus housing.
+A conviction can make it difficult to obtain a college degree by making it harder to gain acceptance into the college of your choice, limiting your ability to obtain a federal student loan, and decreasing your chances of obtaining on-campus housing.

 If you are facing a misdemeanor charge, bringing your strongest defense from the outset is always in your best interest.
+Contact a skilled criminal defense attorney for help guiding you through your misdemeanor charge.

 Why You Need a Criminal Defense Attorney